ambi0/Iterated-Prisoners-Dilemma/README.md

 ### Input Structure
 GA - Genetic Algorithm
 IPD - Iterated Prisoner's Dilemma
 The last six parameters of the input line below are the fitness weights for each heuristic.
+Let W be a fitness weight.
+0 <= W <= 1.
+Selection Rate & Mutation Rate are also between 0 and 1, inclusive.
 Each line consists of a simulation of the format:
 ```sh
 [Population Size] [GA Iterations] [IPD Iterations] [Selection Rate] [Mutation Rate] [IPD Score] [Diversity] [Niceness] [Forgiveness] [Retaliation] [Non-Enviousness]